 The PD-GRF Expansion will expand direct replenishment capacity at the PD-GRF by constructing Phase II of the project, which will provide for additional recharge capacity up to 15,000 AFY.
 CVWD continues to operate the PD-GRF with expanded replenishment volumes as feasible given supply availability and hydraulic capacity.
-CVWD is obtaining the needed permits to move forward with the PD-GRF expansion including the RWQCB 401 Water Quality Certification.
-CVWD is developing a mitigation project to satisfy the requirements of the USACE 404 permit.
+CVWD is obtaining the needed permits to move forward with the PD-GRF expansion.
+The U.S. Army Corps of Engineers (USACE) provided a draft 404 Permit in November 2023.
+In January 2024, CVWD will request authorization from the Board to issue a letter to USACE to confirm CVWD's commitment to the mitigation requirements for a final 404 Permit.
+The final 404 Permit is expected in January 2024.
+Construction is planned to start in July 2024.